- Advice and information

 - What you would like to see as an outcome of your complaint.

 The HM Courts & Tribunal Service complaints procedure covers the court facilities, court services, security, and administrative problems.
-This includes staff at court, other than judges and magistrates.
+This includes staff at the court, other than judges and magistrates.

 Who do I complain to?